openjsse/openjsse/README.md

 license, as described in the LICENSE file at the base of this repository and in notices found in the various source files.

-The project is created and actively supported by [Azul Systems](https://azul.com).
+The project is created and actively supported by engineers from [Azul Systems](https://azul.com).